GethinDavies1990/CI_MS1_DTR/README.md

 </details>

 ### Accessibility
 The WAVE WebAIM web accessibility evaluation tool was used to ensure the website met high accessibility standards.
-All pages pass with 0 errors.
+All pages pass with 0 alerts, some pages had a few contrast errors for the text that overlays the images.
 <details><summary>Home</summary>
 <img src="docs/validation/accessibility-home.jpg">
 </details>